Davidson, North Carolina: MSC Industrial Direct

+Davidson College

 Davidson College has also created many opportunities for the community employing over 500 residents.
 Davidson College also created the Hurt HUB.
 The Hurt HUB at Davidson College is a place for business professionals in the Davidson Area to meet young college students and create new networking opportunities.

+Curtis-Wright Corporation

+The corporate headquarters of Curtiss-Wright, an aerospace manufacturer, is located in Davidson.